Scaling, Criticality and the Renormalization Group in Statistical Physics

 Learning and Teaching Methods

-Blackboard lectures, written notes for download, exercise sheets, course homepage
+Blackboard lectures, written notes for download, exercise sheets, all course material available via Moodle

 - K. Christensen and N.R.
 Moloney, Complexity and Criticality.
 Imperial College Press, 2005.